 Home Gym Moving Tips: Save Time, Money, and Stress

-Moving is never easy, and when it comes to relocating a home gym, the process can feel overwhelming.
+Moving is never easy, and when it comes to relocating a garage gym, the process can feel overwhelming.
 As someone who's moved nine times in nine years, I’ve learned a thing or two about what works—and what doesn’t.
-Whether you're preparing for your first move or looking for ways to streamline the process, here are my tried-and-true pro tips and mistakes to avoid when moving a home gym.
+Whether you're preparing for your first move or looking for ways to streamline the process, here are my tried-and-true pro tips and mistakes to avoid when moving a garage gym.

 Pro Tip 1: Get Rid of Stuff